-We now report results pertaining to communications within the NaradaBrokering substrate.
+To enable the reader to get an idea of the costs involved in communications within the substrate, we now report results pertaining to communications within the NaradaBrokering substrate.
 The experimental setup for our measurements is depicted in Figure 1.
 The results are depicted in Figure 2, where each point in the delay-curve corresponding to the average of 50 messages.
 The standard deviation-curve reports the deviation in these delays.
+Note that the numbers reported here correspond to two-hops, from the producer to the broker, and from the broker to the producer.
 The per-hop latency in cases up until 4KB is around 1 millisecond (transit delay corresponds to traversal from publisher-broker-subscriber).
+The results reported here are for communications using TCP.